2022 EXHIBITION details

 WE, the Women's Caucus exhibition stands to celebrate the Society for Photographic Education’s Women's Caucus members and our diversity through the lens.
 The photographic works are responsive pieces that illuminate, question, and challenge societal notions through our individual expression, discussing the relationship of power and gender, and the societal intersections.

-Funding for WE, the Women’s Caucus exhibition was made possible by SPE Women’s Caucus member Jordanne Renner and the grants received from FotoFocus Biennial Light& and the Greater Columbus Arts Council.
+Funding for WE, the Women’s Caucus exhibition was made possible by SPE Women’s Caucus members Jordanne Renner and Sarah Ann Austin alongside the grants received from FotoFocus 2022 Biennial World Record and support from Xavier University Art Department.

 Must be a member of SPE by the time of exhibition/acceptance of.